-The Campaign Registry (TCR) and T-Mobile charge fees for their various services.
-Most fees will be billed directly to you, the CSP, by TCR on your account.
-However, T-Mobile currently charges an additional fee.
-The fees that we will be passing through are the following:
+The Campaign Registry (TCR) charges fees for their various services.
+These fees will be billed directly to you, the CSP, by TCR on your account.

 Watch your customer's content.
 There are heavy penalties that will be passed on especially by T-Mobile for any content violations.
 Some examples include the following:

 T-Mobile penalty for sending texts from non-approved numbers - per violation

 10DLC A2P Program Evasion Non Compliance Violation

 T-Mobile violation for using evasive measures - per violation

 T-Mobile penalty for content violations - per violation